Stop Playing, Start Building: Create a 3D RPG with Zero Code

 Frequently Asked Questions (FAQ)

-Unity is the industry standard for 3D.
-It handles lighting, physics, and large open worlds much better than Godot.
-For a 3D RPG, Unity is the safer bet.
+Unity remains the industry standard for 3D development.
+Its architecture handles complex lighting, rigid-body physics, and massive open-world environments significantly better out-of-the-box than Godot.
+For an immersive 3D RPG, Unity is the most reliable foundation.